This Morning Routine Checklist Will Change Your Life

 I have no shame sharing my morning routine checklist, so here are the affirmations I read with water dripping down my face (Yes, I am aware that this sounds like a Gladiator getting ready to enter a Colosseum full of lions, and in a way, it is.
 And I like it):

-2. I am in perfect health.
+- I am in perfect health.
 The Universe of Wealth is circulating in my life.
 Wealth flows to me in avalanches of abundance.
-All my need, goals, and desires are met instantaneously.
+All my needs, goals, and desires are met instantaneously.
 I am showing up and serving others with love, gratitude, laughter, kindness, energy, and knowledge.
 I am outstanding!

-4. There is somebody out there that can benefit from what I know, do, and share.
+- There is somebody out there who can benefit from what I know, do, and share.

 Pro tip: Maybe having clear intentions and repeating affirmations that are tied to powerful emotions does reprogram your subconscious.
 Do I know this for sure?
 Absolutely not.
 But I know how I feel, and that’s good enough for me.